 SOME INFO ABOUT THE TRIBES WHO CREATED THESE MASTERPIECES.
 SLIDESHOW.

 A LITTLE HISTORY AND ANTHROPOLOGY.

 I do realize that I have been overly ambitious in writing this in one chapter but it feels right.
-All the things the place offers and the ambience you can better understand in on Kuala Lumpur big hit.
+All the things the place offers and the ambience you can better understand Kuala Lumpur’s big hits.
 I’ve neglected the museum a bit but I wanted to include the birdies and the park, orchids and the vibe, so it all has to come to you in this big burst.

 In KL’s Bird Park you don’t have to be a bird fancier to be impressed.
 The colours of some so dazzling, the beaks of others so outrageous, the eyes of all beautiful if sometimes overly huge, and the long thin spindly legs of others hysterically funny to watch as they run en masse for food time like maniacs in a rush hour.